Dreambound

 3. Gain Work Experience

 After completing your training program, it is advisable to gain some work experience before applying for your certification.
 Many aviation maintenance schools offer internships or cooperative education programs that allow you to work alongside experienced mechanics and gain practical experience.
-This hands-on experience will not only enhance your skills but also allow you to establish professional connections in the industry.
+This hands-on experience will not only enhance your skills but also give you an opportunity to establish professional connections in the industry.

 4. Pass the FAA Written and Practical Exams